Freshwater bivalve: Relation to humans

-Anthropogenic impacts
+Statue of a clammer harvesting mussels in the Mississippi River at Muscatine, Iowa for the pearl button industry.

 Pollution, human disturbance, invasive species, and ecosystem modification are the main threats to freshwater bivalves.
 In North America freshwater bivalves are extremely threatened, with 202 of 300 species considered critical, possibly extinct, or extinct.
 Of the dangers facing freshwater bivalves, eighty-five percent of them are considered to be “ongoing threats”.
 Ecosystem modification and pollution are currently the two biggest threats to molluscs and gastropods in Palearctic and Nearctic ecozones.
 Pollution is the dominant issue for these animals in the Afrotropic and Indomalayan biogeographic realms.
 For the Neotropics and Australasia biogeographic realms, ecosystem modification has the largest impact on freshwater bivalve species.
 Hydropower plants and dams are two examples of human ecosystem modification which contributes to loss of habitat as well as changes to channel morphology, river and floodplain connectivity and nutrient limitation.
 Rates of extinction among freshwater bivalves are higher than those of terrestrial groups which share the same ecosystem.
 Among those bivalves, freshwater gastropods are the most highly threatened due to smaller species distribution.
 Freshwater bivalves are at a heightened risk for endangerment and extinction because of the connectivity of river systems.
 Anthropogenic impacts on rivers spread throughout the whole ecosystem.